 by James Webb, author of “Redneck Resilience: A Country Boy’s Journey To Prosperity“

-5. Value your vendors.
+5. Build your network.

 James Webb is author of “Redneck Resilience: A Country Boy’s Journey To Prosperity“.
 His career in radiology saw him rise from a technologist to becoming a leader in the industry as the entrepreneur of several companies.
 After over 40 years in the medical field, Webb focused on the fitness sector, owning and overseeing the management of 33 Orangetheory Fitness® franchises throughout North Texas.